SigveMartin/RoboND/Project_4/README.md

 ![Screenshot from the FCN_Model function part of the notebook, project deliverable][image12]

 I started out with two encoder and decoder blocks.
 Each layer increases the networks ability to capture more complex shapes in the images, however it also increases the chance of overfitting the data.
 I played around with different values in the filters, but ended up with 16 and 32 for encoder and decoder and the 64 sized 1x1 convolution between.
 I think this serves well to pick up the features of the person in the images and found the architecture to be a good basis for tuning the hyper parameters so that network accuracy over 40%.

+A note on the concatenation step is that, while it is good for concatenating images of different sizes, I realized that it errors out if you feed it layers with both different image size and debt.
+Reviewing the [keras documentation](https://keras.io/layers/merge/#concatenate) it states that it can only concatenate along one axis/dimension.
+In our case it means we need to feed it the same image size, since we want to concatenate on the debt.
+This was part of choosing which layer to skipp, by feeding into the decoder block.

 ### Tuning of hyper parameters